DavidDock/cheers-to-beers/README.md

 Displays all the details provided by the profile owner.
 Displays the number of posts/ followers and people following which updates when these figures change.
-A dropdown menu only for the profile owner to edit their profile/username and pasword.
+A dropdown menu only for the profile owner to edit their profile/username and password.
 All the profile owners posts can be scrolled underneath the profile owners details.

 ### Edit Profile